 At first glance, it may sound a bit silly to take a towel with you when you travel.
 After all, what kind of hotel wouldn't provide towels?!
 It turns out that there's actually a wide range of accommodations for whom towels are a luxury, not a standard amenity.
 People often ask me "Do hostels have towels?" and the answer is: Maybe.
 Many do.
 Those that don't usually offer rentals.
 But I still like having my own.
 It's not just hostels where the question of towels come up.
 Campgrounds usually require you to bring your own towel, along with some cottage rentals, university dorm accommodations, couch surfing, and even convent stays.

 Even if you are staying in quality hotels with guaranteed clean towels, you still might want something with you to freshen up on overnight trains, buses, and flights.
-They're also helpful for drying your hand-washed laundry.
+Lightweight travel towels are also helpful for drying your hand-washed laundry.
 So what's the best solution that balances comfort with practicality?

 1.)
 Traditional cotton and cotton-blend towels.